oscar-project/documentation/docs/versions/oscar-2201.md

 Filtering can be done using classic Python tools, such as [`ujson`](https://github.com/ultrajson/ultrajson).
 While we don't supply a Python library enabling easy filtering/transformation for OSCAR 22.01, we provide some filtering examples that you can change to better suit your needs.

-### Getting documents that come from wikipedia only
+### Getting documents that come from Wikipedia only

 Using filters on `warc_headers.warc-target-uri` makes filtering on URLs easy.